aaronxavier/aaronxavier.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-An enthusiastic master student and robotics engineer with 3.5 years of experience of building robots and robotic system
+An enthusiastic master student and robotics engineer with 3.5 years of experience of building robots and robotic systems.